WNBL (FM): Snap 107.3, country, and WHTK simulcast

-On August 30, 2006, the Nerve was replaced with a "Wheel Of Formats" under the moniker "Huge 107.3," sponsored by local automobile dealership Fuccillo Hyundai.
-After six days of stunting, the station flipped to a Rhythmic Adult Contemporary format known as "SNAP!
-107.3."
-The station also picked up the nationally syndicated "Wake Up With Whoopi" for mornings, featuring comic-actress Whoopi Goldberg.
-The call letters were changed to WSNP on September 15, 2006.
+On August 30, 2006, the Nerve was replaced with a "Wheel Of Formats" under the moniker "Huge 107.3", sponsored by local automobile dealership Fuccillo Hyundai (a nod to their longtime slogan, "It's HUGE!").
+After six days of stunting, the station flipped to a rhythmic adult contemporary format known as "SNAP!
+107.3".
+The station also picked up the nationally syndicated Wake Up with Whoopi for mornings, featuring comic-actress Whoopi Goldberg.
+The call sign was changed to WSNP on September 15, 2006.

-On May 18, 2007, Clear Channel pulled the plug on the format and went to Country music as "Country 107.3."
-On June 14, 2007, the call letters were changed to WCRR.
-On March 3, 2009, the call letters switched again to WROO, without any change in format or branding.
+On May 18, 2007, Clear Channel pulled the plug on the format and went to country music as "Country 107.3".
+On June 14, 2007, the call sign was changed to WCRR.
+On March 3, 2009, the callsign switched again to WROO, without any change in format or branding.

-On September 9, 2009, at Midnight, the call letters were changed to WHTK-FM, as an FM simulcast of sports radio WHTK.
-The move gave listeners who preferred FM radio a sports station and helped to cover areas in the Rochester market that WHTK-AM's signal could not, especially at night.
+On September 9, 2009, at midnight, the callsign was changed to WHTK-FM, as an FM simulcast of sports radio WHTK.
+The move gave listeners who preferred FM radio a sports station and helped to cover areas in the Rochester market that WHTK (AM)'s signal could not, especially at night.